spinnaker/spinnaker.github.io/guides/developer/plugins/frontend.md

 };
 ```

-Once installed, you see the Application configuration page now displays our `h1`
+Once installed, you see the Application configuration page now displays the `h1`
 header.

-## Building and releasing
+## Build and release

-Building and releasing requires a few steps: adding a distribution repository,
+Building and releasing requires adding a distribution repository,
 building and committing changes for the plugin, and hosting the plugin.

-### Creating plugin packages
+### Create plugin packages

 Creating a plugin distribution starts from the root of your plugin project.
 The `releaseBundle` task is responsible for creating zip distributions of all
 plugin code and storing it in the `build/distributions` directory.
-To get
-started:
+Run the `releaseBundle` task to get started:

 ```shell
 ./gradlew releaseBundle